PECE-project/pece-v2-wiki/n8n/index.md

 5. Save your rule.

 5- Test your workflow.
-1. To test you need change your Webhook URL in the rule to test url, step 4
+1. To test you need to change your Webhook URL in the rule to test URL, step 4

 ![URL Test](images/url-test.png)